xuyangy/vim-mark/README.md

   better coexistence with other customizations that use :match / matchadd().
 - ENH: Allow to disable all default mappings via a single g:mw\_no\_mappings configuration flag.
+- ENH: Appended (strong) green and yellow highlightings to the extended palette.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.035!__